 In March 2022, the Company received \$250,000 from Altius Minerals Corporation ('Altius) granting Altius the right to enter into the royalty agreement with respect to licences at the Company's Lappvattnet and Rormyrberget projects as detailed in Note 6 (a) above.
-In 2023 one of the two Rormyrberget claims was impaired for \$1,513.
+The Company impaired one of the two Rormyrberget claims for \$1,513 in 2023 followed by impairment of the remaining Rormyrberget claim for \$47,223 in 2024.